ParthSha256/2019-price-prediction-model/Readme.md

 - Exploratory data analysis (EDA).
 - Feature engineering.
 - Building predictive models using linear regression, random forest, and XGBoost.
+- You can use the Power point presentation to see the working of model as well.

 ## Data